cycle/docs/annotated/embeddings.md

 ```

 ## Column Mapping
-By default, all embedded entity column will be stored in owning entity table without any prefix, you can define custom prefix using
+By default, all embedded entity columns will be stored in owning entity table without any prefix, you can define custom prefix using
 `columnPrefix` option of `@Embeddable` annotation:

 ```php